We usually have three plant sales each year:

 Details of upcoming tours are provided directly to members.
 You can check out photos of our 2019 tour here.

 The OHS holds two flower shows each year, one in June and one in September, which are open to members.
 The shows are judged by an OHA qualified judge and there is also voting by members for a people’s choice award.
 The classes for each show are published in the OHS Yearbook and can also be found here.
-During the pandemic two shows have been held virtually, and the results of the Fall 2020 and June 2021 shows can be found online.
+During the pandemic two shows have been held virtually, and the results of the Fall 2020, June 2021 and Fall 2021 shows can be found online.

 The OHS Annual Photographic Competition is open to all OHS members.
 The entries are judged professionally and there is also voting for People’s Choice awards.
 The classes for each year are in the Yearbook, and are also listed here along with the rules.
 Entries are submitted digitally.
 The winners from the 2020 Photographic Competition can be found here.